 Guru Rinpoche came to Bhutan to recover the life force (sog) of King Sindhu Raja snatched by the local deity, Shelging Karpo.

-Guru Rinpoche’s visit to Bhutan has a long history.
+Guru Rimpoche’s visit to Bhutan has a long history.
 Indian prince Sendha Gyab was exiled from India in the 8th century.
 He eventually settled in Bhutan becoming the ruler of Bumthang.
 Once Sindhu Raja became the ruler of the Bumthang, he had a conflict with the King Naochhe, or ‘Big Nose’ to the south.

 The King Sindhu Raja before sending his troops into war with Naochhe, including his son, prayed to pre-Buddhist local deities for their safety.
 However, the son of Sindhu Raja was killed during the fighting, causing the King to become resentful of the local deities.
 Sindhu Raja then ordered his men to destroy religious sites.
 This act angered local deities, particularly the chief protective deity, Shelging Karpo.
 Shelging Karpo thus aimed to kill Sindhu Raja by stealing his ‘life essence’, or his soul.
 As a result, Sindhu Raja slowly became ill unable to be healed by any astrologers or local shamans.